 Poster presented at TPRC 2024

-This study shows how market consolidation in Latin America’s digital news infrastructure is dominated by US tech giants like Alphabet & Meta.
-It exposes how this can constrain journalists’ engagement with audiences and creates geop
+This study shows how Latin America’s digital news infrastructure is dominated by US tech giants like Alphabet & Meta.
+It exposes how this consolidation can constrain journalists’ engagement with audiences and creates geopolitical

 BOOK: